Reclaiming Your Backyard: Reviewing the Efficacy of 20 Popular Natural Mosquito Repellents

 Originally found in Australia, the paper bark tea tree also grows very well in Florida.
 There, it is considered an invasive species.
 The paper bark tea tree can thrive in many parts of the southern U.S. It grows best in moist regions where homeowners can achieve a good balance of watering.
 Planted in full sun, it can grow over 40 feet.

 Essential oil derived from the violet flowering plant may be a useful mosquito repellent, but the plant itself might not.
 Some evidence suggests that the plant acts as a ground cover providing a necessary protection for mosquitoes to thrive.
-As such, homeowners may want to take care when planting violets outside in large quantities.
+As such, homeowners may want to take care when planting violets outside in large quantities when boosting their home's curb appeal.

 Violet oil is easy to locate and buy in the U.S., but its repellent qualities have not been studied very heavily.
 A 2006 study showed that violet oil was one of the most effective essential oils used as a contact repellent, providing 100 percent efficacy for about eight hours.
 The oil may offer adequate protection, particularly when used in conjunction with other oils.
 This use may require a higher concentration, which could irritate the skin.
 Homeowners may want to seek out a skilled aromatherapist or ask their doctor about violet oil.